MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/schema-with-record-definition.md

 ## Overview

-The Semantic Kernel Vector Store connectors use a model first approach to interacting with databases and allows annotating data models with information that helps creating indexes or mapping data to the database schema.
+The Semantic Kernel Vector Store connectors use a model first approach to interacting with databases and allows annotating data models with information that is needed for creating indexes or mapping data to the database schema.

 Another way of providing this information is via record definitions, that can be defined and supplied separately to the data model.
 This can be useful in multiple scenarios: